 November 2016, part seven - Shizuoka

-Shizuoka was our last stop before reaching Tokyo.
+Shizuoka marked our final stop before reaching Tokyo.
 The city is famous for its green tea, strawberries and beautiful views of the sacred Mount Fuji.
-And for this view, we went first to the observation tower Nihondaira (308 meters).
-In Shizuoka we finally met someone who speaks Slovak - Simona Dvorská (Sewitches), whose blog inspired me to write my own.
+To take in this iconic sight, we headed first to the Nihondaira observation deck (308 meters).
+In Shizuoka we finally met someone who speaks Slovak - Simona Dvorská (Sewitches), whose blog inspired me to start writing my own.
 She studied in Japan and decided to live there.

 Fuji-san, highest peak of Japan (3776 meters)